Do you have a locking nut? Want a little less hassle? Check out the Keyless Locks from Texas-based Tone Vise.

 So simple that even a guitar player can do it!
 LOL!

-The Keyless Locks are available on Allparts.
-Check out the Tone Vise links for some of their other groovy items.
 Would you be interested in a Pitch Shifter (de-tuner) that fits in a recessed cavity?
 Or an intonation tool that lets you leave the balls on the string?
-If you’re looking for handy and thought-out accessories for your Floyd style tremolo, check them out.
+If you’re looking for handy and thought-out accessories for your Floyd style tremolo, check out Tone Vise.